KC5VDJ/Pi-DI/README.md

 Access to Pi pins and interfaces.

 Access to USB??
-Access to Bluetooth?
+Access to Bluetooth??